aprilxyc/coding-interview-practice/README.md

 - Linked lists often you have to deal with the even and the odd case
 - Finding a missing number in an array - USE XOR
 - If you have a problem involvig balanced parentheses, not only can you use a stack, you can also use a count and + or - it
+- isDigit() does not work wiht negatives!
+- MinStack and MaxStack relies on caching.
+If you get many items that do not influence the cache, then you can get constant in terms of case.
+However, you are still bound by linear time.

 #### Struggles with Recursion
 Just want to say that this [chapter](https://nostarch.com/download/samples/TLAP_ch6.pdf) really helped.